NickSily/Project3-Course-Scheduler/readme.md

 The main.cpp file contains a method for reading data from a CSV.
 The CSV will contain all course information obtained from UF's website.

 During main's execution, the CSV file's courses are loaded into the map, then topological sort if performed to output a list of classes per semester that takes into account all pre-requisited.
+## Methods
+examineChar, examineString are just to help make sure the ReadCSV is working properly

+ReadCSV, read the data from csv file containing Courses and puts those courses into the Graph.